tnichols217/notes/APArt/Piece Descriptions.md

 ### Processes

 1. Researched types and characteristics of different drums, cymbals, and stands to create custom drums
-2. Experimented on layouts of drums to maximize claustro and megalophobia while maintaining proportions
+2. Experimented on layouts of drums to maximize claustro and megalophobia by juxtaposing small chair

 ## 4 - Horn